ekernf01/ekernf01.github.io/_posts/2018-11-18-On Tracer-seq.md

 #### What do the results look like?

-Wagner et al. sequenced TracerSeq embryos after 24 hours.
-On a human scale, that's sort of like 4 weeks.
-(For developmental biologists, it's at ~30 somites.)
+Wagner et al. look at zebrafish embryos from various stages of development leading up to 24 hours.
+(On a human scale, that's sort of like 4 weeks.
+For developmental biologists, it's at ~30 somites.)
 The zebrafish has a wide variety of specialized tissues -- brain, spinal cord, gut tube, tail bud, epidermis -- and the little fishy heart is just starting to beat.

-In the first part of their paper, Wagner et al. distinguish these specialized tissues using plain scRNA-seq (no TracerSeq).
+In the first part of their paper, Wagner et al. reconstruct a lineage tree using plain scRNA-seq (no TracerSeq) from various time points.
+At the final 24-hour time-point, Wagner et al. also sequenced TracerSeq embryos.
 So, does TracerSeq tell us the same story about how the tissues arise?

-No. TracerSeq results actually have little to do with tissue type.
+No. TracerSeq results actually have little to do with tissue type as determined by single-cell RNA-seq.
 From the paper:

-> “Tracer-seq lineage groups tend to be organized by position (e.g., along the [anterior-posterior] axis) rather than strictly by germ layer/tissue origin (e.g., neural, epidermal, mesodermal).”
+     “Tracer-seq lineage groups tend to be organized by position (e.g., along the [anterior-posterior] axis) rather than strictly by germ layer/tissue origin (e.g., neural, epidermal, mesodermal).”

 This was a big surprise to me.
 I've never taken a dev bio class, but since joining the Maehr lab, I have absorbed some of the field's orthodoxy.
-I thought that the first major split in the lineage tree of any vertebrate would be between the three *germ layers*: **ectoderm** gives rise to skin and **nerves**; **mesoderm** gives rise to bones, muscles, and the heart; and endoderm gives rise to internal organs such as the stomach, liver, pancreas, and thymus.
+I thought that the first major split in the lineage tree of any vertebrate would be between the three *germ layers*: **ectoderm** gives rise to skin and nerves; **mesoderm** gives rise to bones, muscles, and the heart; and **endoderm** gives rise to internal organs such as the stomach, liver, pancreas, and thymus.
 The TracerSeq results do not follow ectoderm versus mesoderm versus endoderm.
 They produce a completely different partitioning of the organism!

 #### Why?

-Here's the only plausible explanation I can come up with.
+Here's the explanation I can come up with.
 It rests on two theses.

-- Claim 1: There are different ideas of the concept of a lineage tree: clonal and state-based.
-If you don't know what I mean yet, it's OK; I give careful definitions below.
-Single-cell RNA-seq measures state and TracerSeq measures clonality, so basically I am saying these technologies should not be expected to give matching partitions of the organism.
+- Claim 1: There are different ideas of the concept of a lineage tree: one clonal and the other state-based.
+Single-cell RNA-seq measures state and TracerSeq measures clonality, so these technologies should not be expected to give matching partitions of the organism.
+If you don't know what I mean by that yet, well, keep reading.
 - Claim 2: TracerSeq places heavy emphasis on what happens very early in development, prior to the separation of endoderm, mesoderm, and ectoderm.
 This emphasizes differences between clonal trees and state trees, and thus differences between tracer-seq and scRNA results.

 ### Claim 1: clonal lineage trees versus Waddington lineage trees